Skip to main content

 Keeping your muscles strong ensures you can continue to move well, stay active, and reduce your risk of injury all of which are especially important as you lose weight.

-How Protein Helps Control Hunger During Weight Loss
+How Protein Helps Control Hunger While Using Weight Loss Medications

 Protein-rich meals help you feel fuller longer and support recovery after workouts, which is important since these medications may already reduce your appetite and make it harder to get enough nutrients.